M.P. Johnson Papers, 1905-2004

 - Box 1

-- Folder two contains newspaper clippings and correspondence pertaining to Johnson and the Society of Equity.
-There is a brief history of the Society not included in the original collection, but added for research purposes.
+- Contains newspaper clippings and correspondence pertaining to Johnson and the American Society of Equity.
+A brief history of the Society is included that was not in the original collection.

 - Box 2